 Sadly, this isn’t’ the case – it’s just excess body fat.

-If anything, when used in conjunction with a proper diet plan, building muscle will help you look leaner and smaller as your body becomes tighter with less body fat.
+If anything, when used in conjunction with a proper diet plan, building lean muscle will help you look leaner and smaller as your body becomes tighter with less body fat.

 Getting back to the differences in building muscle for men versus women – there aren’t many differences to note.